tretoby/tretoby/README.md

 ---

-**I am a dedicated and driven cybersecurity professional with a strong passion for safeguarding digital assets.
-My goal is to leverage my technical skills in a dynamic Cloud Security environment to contribute to incident response, threat detection, and proactive security monitoring.
-I aim to enhance organizational resilience against evolving cyber threats.**
+**I am a dedicated and driven information technology professional with a strong passion for optimizing and securing IT systems.
+I aim to leverage my skills in a dynamic environment, focusing on system administration, network management, troubleshooting, and implementing technology solutions to enhance organizational efficiency and resilience..**

 ---